 Situated on the southeastern side of Bastimentos Island, just 30 minutes by water taxi from Bocas town, Coral Cay is Bocas’ most popular tourist destination.

 Most day tours, particularly those visiting Zapatilla Cays (see below), stop for lunch at Coral Cay.
-Food orders are customarily placed 1-2 hours before lunch is served, providing visitors with ample time to snorkel, dive or visit the nearby attractions.
+Food orders are customarily placed 1-2 hours before lunch is served, providing visitors with ample time to snorkel, dive or visit the nearby beaches.
 Upon your return, normally around 1:00 p.m., your meal is promptly served, complete with cold beer, soft drinks or tropical drinks.
 Fresh lobster, fish, turtle, and conch are just a sample of what you’ll find at any of the restaurants at Coral Cay, delicately prepared by seasoned chefs with island herbs and spices.

-Just in front of the restaurants visitors can snorkel or swim at their leisure, where common sighting include sizable populations of angel fish, sea cucumbers, hard coral, and numerous other colorful, tropical fish.
+Just in front of the restaurants, visitors can snorkel or swim at their leisure, where common sighting include sizable populations of angel fish, sea cucumbers, hard coral, and numerous other colorful, tropical fish.

 Most frequently visited for lunch, Coral Cay is a perfect resting spot to savor the mornings events, as well as look forward to the afternoon’s activities.
 Ample shelter and gentle sea breezes make this place a must see if your in Bocas.

 Situated just off the northern most part of the Bocas Island is Swan’s Cay, or Bird Island.
-This small islet and its satellites are the only known nesting site in the southwest Caribbean for the Red-billed Tropic bird.
-It is also one of only three nesting sites of the Brown Booby on Panama’s Caribbean coast.
+This small islet, and its satellites, are the only known nesting site in the southwest Caribbean for the Red-billed Tropic bird.
+It is also one of only three nesting sites of the Brown Booby, on Panama’s Caribbean coast.

 Full day tours from Bocas town to Bird Island island are available, but it's much easier and cheaper to visit the island from the town of Drago, which is located on the northern side of Colon Island.
 Public buses run between Bocas town and Drago Beach throughout the day, or you can take a taxi there.
-As well, you can rent a bike and ride there.
+As well, you can rent a bike in Bocas Town and ride there.

 From Bocas town, a 1.5 hour boat ride through the Bastimentos National Marine Park takes you to Zapatilla Cays.
 Consisting of two small islands, Zapatilla Cays lie just to the east of Bastimentos Island.
 In addition to having the areas nicest beaches, particularly those along the leeward side, the water is ideal for swimming, snorkeling and scuba diving.
-Most tours visiting Zapatilla Cays will stop at Coral Cay for lunch, where you'll spend approx.1-2 hours.
+Most tours visiting Zapatilla Cays stop at Coral Cay for lunch, where you'll spend approx.1-2 hours.